risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Shaders/Working-Shaders-with-Thunderkit-and-Play-Mode.md

 ## Prerequisites
 * Working [Thunderkit](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/ThunderKit/Crash-Course-and-Getting-Started/) project
 * [Stubbed Shaders](https://github.com/risk-of-thunder/RoR2StubbedShaders)

+## Warning
+This makes the project fairly unstable after exiting Play mode, it can and will crash, sooner or later.
+Crashes can be avoider by occasionality restarting the project.
+My advice is to do edits in bulk, where you adjust all materials during the same Play mode session, quit it and restart the project.
+My assumption it has to do with severe memory leaks but that's the price we pay for dealing with Unity.
+The project will behave normally if you don't enter Play mode and those crashes don't corrupt anything, just be sure to save the scene often.

 ## The Sause
 The gist of it is that we use Addressables to load game's shaders and replace stubbed shaders with game's version in editor's play mode, which allows us to use up to date game shaders with zero chances of accidentally shipping them in our mod (which can and will break some stuff on top of it being a copyright infringement).
 Of course the method is not ideal and the tutorial will go through some downsides as they come up.